 What are the next steps?

 The portal for applications for CERB payments is available.
-The Government anticipates that individuals will begin receiving CERB payments within 10 days of submitting their application and will continue to receive CERB payments every four weeks for up to 16 weeks.
+The Government anticipates that individuals will begin receiving CERB payments within 10 days of submitting their application and will continue to receive CERB payments every four weeks for up to 24 weeks.
 The CERB program is available from March 15, 2020 until October 3, 2020.
-We anticipate further application details will become available in the first week of April.

 What if my employees are eligible for or receiving EI benefits?